-- A. Setback: All motor vehicle repair and paint shops shall be so arranged as to require all servicing on the premises no closer than fifty (50) feet to any lot line. - B. Storage of Waste Material: All refuse, discarded parts, etc., as a result of servicing motor vehicles, equipment, etc., shall be stored in an enclosed structure or fenced area so as not to be visible from adjacent lots until disposed of.
-None of these materials may be disposed of on the
+- A. Setback: All motor vehicle repair and paint shops shall be so arranged as to require all servicing on the premises no closer than fifty (50) feet to any lot line. - B. All vehicles must be serviced and stored within an enclosed structure. - C. Storage of Waste Material: All refuse, discarded parts, etc., as a result of servicing motor vehicles, equipment, etc., shall be stored in an enclosed structure or fenced area so as not to be visible from adjacent lots until disposed of.
+None of these materials may be disposed of on the lot. - D. Fenced area shall comply with all provisions within Section 590 Fences.